SAT Score Range, Percentiles & Explanation

 However, many students ask what is a good sat score, forgetting that everything depends on the requirements of a particular college.
 Here is the 75th percentile for various US colleges:

 While the average score of these universities is 1520, 1540 and 1510 respectively, is your good SAT score not high enough for the dream college?
 Don’t worry, the admission board has lots of other selection criteria, and you will get a chance to prove that you are the right fit!

 As mentioned above, good sat scores are those, which put you in the 50th-80th percentile.
 Everything that is above that result (meaning that your score is better than 80% of students) is considered the highest sat score.

 However, as you see from the comparison of three colleges above, the highest score of selective schools is basically the maximum one.
 If you have 1600 scores, you can easily apply to any college or university in the country.
-Although there may be thousands of applicants with exactly the same result, so you will need to think carefully of the ways to attract admission board to your candidacy with a strong application letter, references and (optionally) college recommendation letter.
+Although there may be thousands of applicants with exactly the same result, so you will need to think carefully of the ways to attract admission board to your candidacy with a strong application letter, references and (optionally) a letter of recommendation for college.

 When students are getting ready for their SAT, they carefully study information, trying to find score reports and to understand what results others had the previous year.
 Although they may differ from one year to another, there is only a slight change, so you will understand what to expect based on the score release of previous years

 Let us compare the results of SAT testing in 2016, 2017, and 2018 years across the US.
 The table below consists of four columns: SAT score and percentiles of 2016, 2017, and 2018 years.
 There is nothing difficult in analyzing the results and understanding what to expect from your standardized test results.